 As you follow the Heritage Trail, you will stumble upon the Sam Sing Kung Temple.
 The Chinese communities from Guangdong Province built this Chinese temple in 1887, making it the 3rd oldest in Sandakan.

 Take a drink at a rooftop bar

-The Balin Roof Garden and Bistro is one of the more stylish restaurants in Sandakan.
-It is hidden on the 8th floor of the Nak Hotel.
+The Balin Roof Garden and Bistro was one of our favourite places to eat in Sandakan.
+It is one of Sandakan’s most cosmopolitan restaurants.
+It’s not that easy to find as it’s on the 8th floor of the Nak Hotel.

 The Balin Roof Garden serves a mixture of European and Asian food and offers great views over the sea and Sandakan.

 You can eat indoors or on the rooftop terrace.
-It has a very relaxed atmosphere and served amazing desserts.
+It has a very relaxed atmosphere and serves amazing desserts.